dortania/OpenCore-Install-Guide/AMD/AMD-USB-map.md

 So why would I want to use this?
 Well, a couple of reasons:

 * Add missing USB ports that macOS didn't automatically add
-* Remove unwanted devices like intel Bluetooth conflicting with Broadcom's
+* Remove unwanted devices like Intel Bluetooth conflicting with Broadcom's
 * Stability by removing USB port limit patches

 For a more user-friendly guide, see Aleksander's post: [Why you need to care about USB mapping](https://aplus.rs/2020/usb-mapping-why/)